ryanessel/full-stack-Csharp-MS-SWL-ASP.NET-MVC/section-28/wildcard-operations.md

 **LIKE CLAUSE (%) example** - gets all rows of people who's first name starts with "r" 'x%' - all starting with x
 '%x' - all ending with x
+'%x%' - gets any values that containt at least one letter 'a'
 ------------------------------------------------
 Use AdventureWorks2019
 Go